-To stimulate the purchase of tax-exempt bonds by banks, the Recovery Act allows banks to avoid any limitations on interest expense deductions for a limited amount of new-money, nonbank qualified bonds issued in 2009 and 2010.
+To stimulate the purchase of tax-exempt bonds by banks, the Recovery Act allows banks to avoid any limitations on interest expense deductions for a limited amount of new-money, non-bank qualified bonds issued in 2009 and 2010.
 Thus, any new-money bonds issued in those years (whether or not they are private activity bonds) can qualify for exclusion from the investment ratio calculation.
-Each bank may only exclude 2009 and 2010 bonds up to 2% of its total investment in all assets; amounts beyond that limitation will be counted as invested in tax-exempt bonds in the investment ratio calculation and reduce the bank's deductible portion.
+Each bank may only exclude 2009 and 2010 bonds up to 2% of its total investment in all assets; amounts beyond that limitation will be counted as invested in taxexempt bonds in the investment ratio calculation and reduce the bank's deductible portion.
 Refunding bonds issued in 2009 and 2010 to refund bonds issued prior to 2009 will continue to be subject to the full interest expense deduction disallowance unless they are bank qualified bonds.
 However, refunding bonds issued to directly or indirectly refund 2009 and 2010 bonds that qualified for the exclusion will themselves qualify for the exclusion, regardless of when the refunding bonds are themselves issued.

-Brief Overview of the Interaction of the Local Finance Law With the New Federal Provisions
+Brief Overview of the Interaction of the Local Finance Law with the New Federal Provisions

-The new federal bond provisions may provide alternative methods for marketing certain County bonds in the future.
-This may or may not end up being a cheaper way to borrow for some County projects.
-(We won't know until the market develops for these new instruments.)
-However, the authorization of any County bonds will remain dependent on adoption of valid County bond resolutions for valid County purposes and will remain subject to State Constitutional and statutory restrictions (i.e., as to amortization structure and maximum length of time to amortize debt for a capital project).
+The new federal bond provisions may provide alternative methods for marketing certain school district bonds in the future.
+This may or may not end up being a cheaper way to borrow for some school district projects.
+(We won't know until the market develops for these new instruments) However, the authorization of any school district bonds will remain dependent on adoption of valid school district bond resolutions for valid school district purposes with valid voter authorization and will remain subject to State Constitutional and statutory restrictions (i.e. as to amortization structure and maximum length of time to amortize debt for a capital project).
 These are state-law determined aspects that are most unlikely to change.
-One can say, however, that there does not, at least at this early stage, appear to be any provision of State law that will preclude utilization of these new types of bonds.
-The only potential fly in the ointment is this: as discussed earlier, the sale of bonds by a County must be by competitive sale with only these exceptions:
+One can say, however, that there does not, at least at this early stage, appear to be any provision of State law that will preclude utilization of those new types of bonds.
+The only potential fly in the ointment is this: as discussed earlier, the sale of bonds by a school district must be by competitive sale with only these exceptions:

-- 1. bonds sold with original issue discount ("OID"); - 2. bonds sold with variable rates of interest: - 3. bond issues of \$1 million or less.
+- (1) bonds sold with original issue discount ("OID"); - (2) bonds sold with variable rates of interest; - (3) bond issues of one million dollars or less.

 These categories may be sold at negotiated sale.
 If the market for the new types of bonds, which would be each what are typically known as "story bonds" (because it takes explanation to sell them to investors unlike simple general obligation bonds), is slow to develop, it may not be possible to sell these new types of bonds in 2009 and 2010 (the only years authorized for now) competitively.
-In that case, for issues of over \$1 million, which it is anticipated virtually all new bond issues of these new types will be, if the "OID" or variable rate options do not work, then Counties will need State legislation to authorize the negotiated sale of such bonds.
-Recent legislation has been adopted authorizing the New York State Municipal Bond Bank Agency to organize pooled transactions for these type bonds.
+In that case, for issues of over one million dollars, which it is anticipated virtually all new bond issues of these new types will be, if the "OID" or variable rate options do not work, then school districts will need State legislation to authorize the negotiated sale of such bonds.

-Whether Counties in New York will have access to this wider array of financing tools remains to be seen, as does whether the costs of raising capital through them compares favorably to traditional general obligation bonds.
-As well, the market may require different amortization structures than permissible in New York State.
+Whether school districts in New York will have access to this wider array of financing tools remains to be seen as does whether the costs of raising capital through them compares favorably to traditional general obligation bonds.
+As well as the market may require different amortization structures than permissible in New York State.